jt14den/jt14den.github.io/_posts/2016-07-25-contributing-carpentries.md

     >$ git checkout -b new-lesson-improvement
     >```

 5. `git` will create the **new-lesson-improvement** branch and switch you into it.
-Now, develop on **new-lesson-improvement**, but **do not** merge **new-lesson-improvement** branch to the your `gh-pages` branch (as it should stay equal to upstream gh-pages)!!
+Now, develop on **new-lesson-improvement**, but **do not** merge **new-lesson-improvement** branch to the your `gh-pages` branch (as `gh-pages` should stay equal to upstream gh-pages)!!

 6. git add, commit, and then push your branch:

     >```
+    >$ git add .
+    >$ git commit -m "adding loop challenge"
     >$ git push origin new-lesson-improvement
     >```

 7. Perform the Pull Request on GitHub from your fork.
 Follow these [steps](https://help.github.com/articles/creating-a-pull-request/).
-8. The maintainer of the lesson will review the changes and merge them into the upstream repository.
-They might also have questions for you and will comment on your request before the changes can be merged.
+8. The maintainer of the lesson will review the changes (be patient!) and merge them into the upstream repository.
+They might also have questions for you and in this case, will comment on your request before the changes can be merged.
+9. Begin beautiful contributor-maintainer interation here.

 Credits: